Sulfuric Acids measurement

 Natural gas supply lines

-• ATMF series thermal mass flow meters offer a better alternative than other gas flow meters which require additional instruments such as pressure sensors, temperature sensors and flow computer by measuring mass flow with only one instrument.
+• ATMF series thermal mass flow meters offer a better alternative than other gas flow meters which require additional instruments such as pressure sensors, temperature sensors, and flow computers to measure mass flow with only one instrument.

 Mass flow measurement for material in and out flows

-The SmartMeasurement™ ALCM series of Coriolis mass flow meters offers a more accurate real-time measurement of materials, guarantees stability, and continuity of the mass flow measurement.
-With several flow tube designs, plant operators can chose which features best fit their applications.
+The SmartMeasurement™ ALCM series of Coriolis mass flow meters offer a more accurate real-time measurement of materials and guarantees stability and continuity of the mass flow measurement.
+With several flow tube designs, plant operators can choose which features best fit their applications.
 The production line with the SmartMeasurement™ series of Coriolis mass flow meters is highly stable, the qualification rate of the product is high, material metering is accurate, labor costs are reduced, laborers are liberated from many operations, and a great amount of cost is saved.
-Learn more information for clamp on ultrasonic flow meter